 Medgar Evers, at the time of his assassination in 1963, was the Field Secretary for the Mississippi NAACP and thus one of the leaders of the civil rights movement in that state.
 Evers was born on July 2, 1925 in Decatur, Mississippi.
 Evers was inducted into the U.S. Army in 1943 and served in Normandy the following year.
 After his discharge from the service, Evers enrolled at Alcorn College (now Alcorn State University).

-While at Alcorn he met his future wife, Myrlie Beasley of Vicksburg and the following year they were married on December 24, 1951.
+While at Alcorn he met his future wife, Myrlie Beasley of Vicksburg, and the following year they were married on December 24, 1951.
 After their graduation from Alcorn in 1952, they moved to Mound Bayou, Mississippi.
 Evers worked at an insurance agency until 1954.
 While in Mound Bayou, Evers helped form local chapters of the NAACP in the predominately African American Delta region of the state.
-However, his unsuccessful attempt in 1954 to attend the University of Mississippi Law School attracted national attention, especially since it came after the U.S. Supreme Court decision declaring school segregation unconstitutional.
+His unsuccessful attempt in 1954 to attend the University of Mississippi Law School attracted national attention, especially since it came after the U.S. Supreme Court decision declaring school segregation unconstitutional.

 Evers’s legacy is ever present in Mississippi.
-Ten years after his death Mississippi had over 250,000 black voters (as opposed to 28,000 in 1963), 145 black elected officials, and African Americans were enrolled in each of the state’s public and private institutions of higher education.
+Ten years after his death, Mississippi had over 250,000 black voters (as opposed to 28,000 in 1963), 145 black elected officials, and African Americans were enrolled in each of the state’s public and private institutions of higher education.